-As part of a world-renown technological university situated in the heart of a global city, we focus on the dynamics of modern globalization, examining societies and nations as they experience rapid scientific discovery and profound technological change.
+As part of a world-renowned technological university situated in the heart of a global city, we focus on the dynamics of modern globalization, examining societies and nations as they experience rapid scientific discovery and profound technological change.

-As a component of a premiere public research university located in the economic and cultural hub of the U.S. South, we analyze and address the enduring legacies and emerging challenges of our communities, our state, and our region.
+As a component of a premier public research university located in the economic and cultural hub of the U.S. South, we analyze and address the enduring legacies and emerging challenges of our communities, our state, and our region.